 An acrostic is a piece of writing in which single letters form words or messages.
-The “acrostic” is most commonly associated with poetry but it might also turn up in prose.
-This type of poetic form is often found in relation to children’s poetry, but not exclusively.
-There are several examples, as listed below, that were written with a wider audience in mind.
+The “acrostic” is most commonly associated with poetry, but it might also prose.
+This type of poetic form is often found in children’s poetry, but not exclusively.
+There are several examples, as listed below, that was written with a wider audience in mind.

-There is no single meter associated with acrostic poetry, nor is there is single rhyme scheme writers are meant to conform to.
-The main feature, the keyword, is the only element that sets this kind of poetic form apart from other free-verse poems.
+Acrostic poetry is not the most popular form amongst poets today.
+But, there are many who enjoy the challenge of writing in alignment with a specific guide word.
+When thinking about writing acrostic poetry, it is important to remember that there is no single meter associated with acrostic poetry.
+There is single rhyme scheme writers are meant to conform to.
+The main feature, the keyword or guide word, is the only element that sets this kind of poetic form apart from other free-verse poems.
 Writers who want to make sure the acrostic guide word is easily discoverable for readers might decide to capitalize the first letter of each line, drawing greater attention to it.

 There is also the double acrostic.
-This is a kind of poem in which words are spelled by both the first and last letters of the lines.
+This is a kind of poem in which words are spelled by both the lines’ first and last letters.
 One word is on the left side of the text and one on the right.
 An abecedarian is an acrostic in which the poet uses the alphabet as a guide rather than a word or phrase.
 Chaucer wrote a very famous example of this kind of poem called ‘La Priere de Notre Dame’.

-Finally, there is the non-standard acrostic poem.
-This is when there is no single line of letters that forms a word or phrase, rather the letters are disturbed randomly throughout the poem.
+Finally, there is a non-standard acrostic poem.
+This is when there is no single line of letters that forms a word or phrase.
+Rather the letters are disturbed randomly throughout the poem.
 They are usually emphasized in some way so that a reader will know to look for them.